isomerpages/mol-services/_move-house/00g-keys.md

 *Note:Go to My Flat > Application Status > New Flat > Reg.No.*

+### Rectification works

+Found some defects before your renovation?
+You may submit a request to HDB to help you with the <a href="https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/moving-in/rectification-work-for-new-flats&rendermode=preview" target="_blank">rectification works.</a>

 ### Prepare for your move

 Get your <a href="/government-services/buying-a-hdb/move-in/">move-in checklist</a> ready.